 In these situations, the most sensitive and empathic child of the family would either volunteer or unconsciously get ‘elected’ by the family members to step up and play the role of the leader/ confidant/ therapist.
 They may physically and emotionally take care of their parents and siblings.
 They may also have to do tasks buying groceries, disciplining their younger siblings, or counseling their parents.

 More and more research is supporting the longstanding negative impact of parent-child role reversal.
 If you were being pushed to play a mini-adult in your family from a young age, you were robbed of a carefree childhood and the right to learn from mistakes.
 This burden was more than you can handle, so you were pushed to exercise an excessive amount of self-control and discipline just to get by.
-Also, seeing the suffering your parents have caused you and your siblings, you may vow to never be as chaotic and disorganized as they are, and over-corrected to the point where your discipline and restraint become dysfunctional.
+Also, seeing the suffering your parents have caused you and your siblings, you may vow never to be as chaotic and disorganized as they are and over-corrected to the point where your discipline and restraint become dysfunctional.

 Overprotective and Intrusive Parenting

 Some parents are highly anxious and struggle to let go.
-Even they live in grown-up bodies, they feel or behave like a frightened child.
+Even if they live in grown-up bodies, they feel or behave like a frightened child.
 They may believe in conspiracy theories, threatening narratives about the world and have little trust in people.
-Not only do they have mind-filters that pay selective attention to danger, they also over-analyze everything and assume everyone have ulterior motives.
+Not only do they have mind filters that pay selective attention to danger, they also over-analyze everything and assume everyone have ulterior motives.
 They are the ones who fear losing control, but this fear is projected outward into the world.
 Growing up with these parents, you might have internalized their fears of the world, and adopted their beliefs about the world.

 Highly anxious and controlling parents may shield you from all potentially challenging situations like parties or camps.
 They constantly warn you of all the bad things that can happen and discourage you from trusting people.
 Directly and inadvertently, they have made you believe that the world is a dangerous place and that people are not to be trusted.